General information and tips for prospective fellowship applicants

 • Letter of recommendation from ASME Student Section Advisor or Department Head/Chair

-• Continue in good academic standing with university
+• Continue in good academic standing with the university

 • One award, (Renewable up to make of three years), of $10,000

-• High school, undergraduates and graduate students in the United States may apply for this one-time award.
+• High school, undergraduate, and graduate students in the United States may apply for this one-time award.

 • Applicants must submit a 140-character message about technology addiction.